This guide shows you how to set up and use Pinecone Database for high-performance similarity search.

 6. Search the index

-Use the the multilingual-e5-large model to convert your query into a vector embedding, and then use the query operation to search for the three vectors in the index that are most semantically similar to the query vector:
+Use the multilingual-e5-large embedding model hosted by Pinecone to convert your query into a vector, and then use the query operation to search for the three vectors that are most semantically similar to the query vector:

 # Define your query